A guide for helping the testers

 Automated testing in Agile must be applied where the test cases:

-That are executed with different set of users
+- That is executed with a different set of users

-That get executed with various browsers and environments
+- That gets executed with various browsers and environments

 Why is automated testing required?